ropensci/tidync/README.md

 -   delayed extraction to show the tibble you would get after collect()
 -   consider better function names like `hyper_df`, `hyper_dbl` and `hyper_int` (differentiate scaled and unscaled?)

-Support for tbl\_cube is in bare-bones form
+Support for tbl\_cube is in bare-bones form.
+See here for an example: <http://rpubs.com/cyclemumner/281801>

     f <- "eclipse.ncdc.noaa.gov/pub/OI-daily-v2/NetCDF/1981/AVHRR/avhrr-only-v2.19810901.nc"
     tidync(f) %>% hyper_tbl_cube(lat = lat > -30)